 Johnson County received the data in LAS format, which is a binary file that is the industry standard.
 Johnson County redistributes the data either as a DEM (.tiff), or as .las and .xyz files.
 If you have questions about access to any of the data formats, please let us know by contacting the mapper of the day.

 What types of applications is LIDAR data used for?

 How large is the data?

 There are 2 ways to measure the size of the data: disk space required and volume of points.
-A typical 5,000 foot tile has approximately 3.3 million points, and consumes about 1 gigabyte in disk space.
+A typical 5,000 foot tile contains approximately 27.5 million points, and consumes about 1 gigabyte in disk space.
 For the entire county, we estimate that there are approximately 19.3 billion points, consuming 580 gigabytes in disk space.

 What future plans does Johnson County have for LIDAR?

 Johnson County LIDAR data has been updated on a 6-to-8 year timeframe.
 We will continue to evaluate its usefulness prior to any future flights, and we greatly value your feedback.
 Please let us know your thoughts by emailing the mapper of the day.

 Where can I learn more?